 Usually, the base ingredients are the same, but chowders include corn and a pork product such as ham or bacon.
 Also, chowders are generally chunky and not pureed.

-- If you do not have an immersion blender, you can use a food processor or blender, but you must do it in batches.
+- If you do not have an immersion blender, you can use a food processor or regular blender, but you must do it in batches.
 Be extremely careful with the hot mixture.
 If all else fails, use a potato masher.
 You might have a few lumps, but the soup will still be delicious!

 - You may need to add more salt if you use reduced-sodium chicken stock.
 On the other hand, if you use regular chicken stock, you might not need to add more.